matthysv/.dots/README.md

 - urxvt-resize-font-git

 # Enable multilib
 In vanilla arch, multilib is disabled by default.
-To enable it, edit /etc/pacman.conf and uncomment the following lines:
+If you wish to enable it, edit /etc/pacman.conf and uncomment the following lines:
 ```
 [multilib]
 Include = /etc/pacman.d/mirrorlist